HanzCEO/DisMail/README.md

 # What is 'username' and 'domain'?
 username is a word before '@' <br>
-domain is a word after '@' (like gmail.com, yahoo.com, mail.ru, etc.)
+domain is a word after '@' (like gmail.com, yahoo.com, etc.)

 **Function: for retrieve inbox from specific email 'username'@'domain'**